scotws/tinkasm/docs/MANUAL.md

 ### Modifiers and Math

-Normal labels (but not local labels) and symbols can be modified by "modifiers" such as `.invert` and simple mathematical terms such as `label + 2` .
+Normal labels (but not local labels) and symbols can be modified by "modifiers" such as `.lsb` and simple mathematical terms such as `{ label + 2 }` .
 White space is significant, so `label+2` is not legal (and will be identified as a symbol).
+You can use anything that is a simple Python 3 math instruction (including `**`), as the term between the brackets is santized and then sent to EVAL.
+Yes, EVAL is evil.

-The system in its current form is primitive: Data fields such as `.byte` and labels of branches cannot currently be modified.
-See below for a complete list of modifiers.
+The system in its current form is primitive: Data fields such as `.byte` and labels of branches cannot currently be modified oder be subjected to math terms.

 ### Other